o355/PyWeather/.github/ISSUE_TEMPLATE.md

 Hi!
-Thanks for your interest in contributing to PyWeather.
+Thanks for your interest in contributing to PyWeather, by reporting an issue.

 It's simply impossible for me to catch every bug in PyWeather, so you can help!
 Just follow these simple instructions.